Francesco Schettino: Costa Concordia disaster

-Schettino was the captain in charge of the Costa Concordia on 13 January 2012, when the ship attempted a sail-by salute past Giglio, a manoeuvre he had performed before.
+Schettino was the captain in charge of Costa Concordia on 13 January 2012, when the ship attempted a sail-by salute past Giglio, a maneuver he had performed many times, even at Giglio.
 The ship struck an underwater rock off the island, partially capsized and listed on its starboard side, resulting in the deaths of 32 people.
 Reportedly, Schettino was distracted by Moldovan dancer Domnica Cemortan, who was on the bridge at the time.
 Cemortan later admitted to being present on the bridge, and having an affair with Schettino.
 However, Schettino himself claimed that he sailed so close to the rocks to perform a sail-by salute, and was navigating by sight since he knew the route so well.
-Costa Cruises later said that Schettino failed to follow the approved route for drive-by salutes.
+Costa Cruises later said that Schettino failed to follow the approved route for sail-by salutes.
 Schettino accepted some degree of responsibility and asked for forgiveness when he talked about those who had died.
 In 2012, Schettino's lawyer, Bruno Leporatti, defended his client's actions and indicated that his manoeuvre after the collision was "brilliant" and saved lives.
 In December 2014, another one of Schettino's lawyers, Domenico Pepe, just prior to Schettino's testimony, declared that his client wanted to set the record straight and "defend his honour".